 That way we will know if it is true or false that in eretz Israel (the land of Israel) the only honey that is consumed comes from figs or dates…

-Now we will see, again with the Kodesh (Holy) Word of יהוה itself, if there is or was bee honey in eretz Israel…
+Now we will see, again with the holy Word of Yahweh itself, if there was bee honey in eretz Israel…

 Proverbs 24:1 1 My son, eat honey, for it is good, And the honeycomb, sweet to your taste;

 Proverbs 27:7 7 One satisfied loathes the honeycomb, But to a hungry one any bitter food is sweet…

 Matthew 3:4 4“And Yoḥanan had a garment of camel’s hair, and a leather girdle around his waist.
 And his food was locusts and wild honey.”

 Now, some servants of the enemy ha Satan use the following verse to claim that HONEY FROM BEES CAN NOT BE EATEN, knowing that it is not so and hiding vital information that is given in that same passage: